-I decided to serve this cake with mascarpone cream, but it would also be great with a dollop of clotted cream.
-This cake is perfect to enjoy with tea or a cup of coffee.
+I served this cake with mascarpone cream, but it would also be great with a dollop of clotted cream.
+This cake is perfect for your next tea party – because we all have tea parties – or breakfast.
 It also makes a great gift for a friend.
-The buttermilk guarantees a soft crumb and a tart flavor which is perfect with cherries and cherries are perfect with almonds.
+The buttermilk guarantees a soft crumb and a tart flavor which is perfect with cherries and almonds.
 It’s kind of an amazing thing!

 - 1 cup dry cherries

 - 1 cup flour

 - 3 tablespoons butter, melted

 - ⅔ cup plus sugar

 - 1 large egg